cks2903/FromFabaBaseToGWAS/README.md

 qx --no-scratch -c 10 --mem=16g Rscript MakePedAndMapFile.R 0.1

-##the last number is the missingness filter you want for SNPs
+#the last number is the missingness filter you want for SNPs
-##put 1.0 if you don't want a missingness filter, but be aware that
+#put 1.0 if you don't want a missingness filter, but be aware that
-##the missing genotype might be mistaken for an allele by plink then
+#the missing genotype might be mistaken for an allele by plink then

-# finish the .ped file using unix commands, this is way quicker than R!
+#Then finish the .ped file using unix commands, this is way quicker than R!
 ./finishped.sh